 Statement of safeguarding principles

-where can i get ivermectin for humans Every person has a value and dignity which comes directly from the creation of humans in God’s own image and likeness.
+Every person has a value and dignity, which comes directly from the creation of humans in God’s own image and likeness.
 Christians see this potential as fulfilled by God’s re-creation of us in Christ.
 Among other things this implies a duty to value all people as bearing the image of God and therefore to protect them from harm.

 - the care and nurture of, and respectful pastoral ministry with, all children, young people and adults

-- the safeguarding and protection of all children, young people and adults when they are vulnerable
+- safeguarding and protecting all children, young people and adults when they are vulnerable

-- the establishing of safe, caring communities which provide a loving environment where there is informed vigilance as to the dangers of abuse
+- establishing safe, caring communities, which provide a loving environment where there is informed vigilance as to the dangers of abuse.

-buy modafinil in canada We will respond without delay to every complaint made which suggests that a child, young person or adult may have been harmed, cooperating with the police and local authority in any investigation.
+We will respond without delay to every safeguarding concern, which suggests that a child, young person or adult may have been harmed, working in partnership with the police and local authority in any investigation.

 We will seek to work with anyone who has suffered abuse, developing with them an appropriate ministry of informed pastoral care.